 Herenga ā Nuku is governed by a Board, with members appointed by the Minister for Agriculture.

-Don Cameron is Mayor of Ruapehu District and a representative on the national council of Local Government New Zealand.
+Don Cameron was Mayor of Ruapehu District between 2010 and 2022, and a representative on the national council of Local Government New Zealand.
 He is a keen mountain biker with a wealth of experience in rural and recreation access issues.
 He is a member of Ruapehu-Whanganui Rural Support Trust and Rural Health Alliance NZ, is the co-Chair of the Road Controlling Authority and recently helped to set up the Ameku Road cycle and walkway in Raetihi.